iamkahvi/iamkahvi.github.io/_pages/book-list.md

 ## <u> this year </u>

+- <b>Children of Time</b> - <em>07/07/2019</em>
+Coming back to science fiction after a while.
+This book is about what happens to humanity thousands of years in the future.
+About the development of a society.
+It gets interesting early on, and the characters evolve wildly by the end.
+A bit unsettling at times, but a happy ending.
+<br><br>

 - <b>The Overstory</b> - <em>06/05/2019</em>
 This book begins as separate stories that revolve around several motifs.
 In this case, trees, nature, resistance, activism.
 I love how the book starts, the characters are immediately so interesting to me.
 It’s an emotional book.
 I need to read it again.
 A lot about inner dialogue, relationships and the names of trees.
 <br><br>